feelixe/astro-typesafe-routes/packages/astro-typesafe-routes/README.md

 ### Link

-Import the `Link` component to create a type-safe link
+Import the `Link` component to create a typesafe link

 ```tsx
 ---